r-hub/cran-flavors/www.stats.ox.ac.uk/pub/bdr/clang17/README.txt

-Tests as for the main fedora-clang checks but using LLVM trunk (pre-17.0.0), including flang-new as the Fortran compiler.
-Other details as for https://www.stats.ox.ac.uk/pub/bdr/Rconfig/r-devel-linux-x86_64-fedora-clang .
+Tests as for the main fedora-clang checks but using LLVM 17.0.0 release candidates, including flang-new as the Fortran compiler.
+Other details as for
+https://www.stats.ox.ac.uk/pub/bdr/Rconfig/r-devel-linux-x86_64-fedora-clang .

 The in-progress LLVM release notes are at